 Yes and no. In many ways what we have done is build a protection wall to the South having been attacked by an enemy from that direction before.
 But of course, once an enemy has attacked from one direction and been shut out, it will try another way.
 Same with crises — we respond with measures ex post but rarely if ever do we see the same crisis in the same form.
 It comes in different shapes and sizes.

 The scale of the global financial system has increased significantly since 2008, with bigger banks, higher asset concentration in fewer institutions and $70 trillion of new debt.
 Yes, banks have higher levels of capital to protect against shocks, but there are several other economic pitfalls that could arise irrespective of banking capital buffers.
-War, climate change and other financial institutions not covered by stress tests are just some of the factors that could catalyse a system meltdown.
+War, natural disasters, climate change and other financial institutions not covered by stress tests are just some of the factors that could catalyse a system meltdown.

 What’s more, there is actually now talk about deregulation.
 Trump is scaling back Dodd Frank, the rules and regulations that were put in place to keep the economy stable.
 This is what happens in Secular Cycles, as noted by Turchin: there is the misguided assumption that since all is sailing along plainly in the economy, we can afford to rid ourselves of inefficient bureaucracy.
 And it is in this shedding of risk-averting regulatory layers of skin that contributes to the next round of frivolous financial speculation and risk-taking.